build-on-aws/content/posts/zero-dataloss-dr-using-rds/index.md

 |---|

 ## Introduction
 This article will look at how Amazon RDS databases support recovery from failure or disaster.
-We will cover the internal database mechanisms that facilitate database recovery from an AWS service failure as well as the AWS offerings that facilitate complete RDS database Disaster Recovery.
+We will cover the internal database mechanisms that facilitate database recovery from an AWS service failure as well as the AWS offerings that facilitate complete RDS database disaster recovery.
 Finally we will bring all of this information together to form an idea of what is possible utilising Amazon RDS to architect for a Zero Data loss solution.

 ## What does Zero Data Loss Disaster Recovery (ZDLDR) actually mean and why would it be needed?
 Disaster Recovery is the act of recovering an impaired service after a failure event that effects the primary Availability Zone(s), Data Centre(s) or Region(s).
 That event could range from natural disasters, power cuts, and network outages to political activism stopping or impacting the data centres where servers and services are physically run from.

-Recovery from failure and Testing of recovery procedures also forms part of the AWS Well-Architected Framework falling under the 'Reliability' Pillar.
+Recovery from failure and Testing of recovery procedures also forms part of the [AWS Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/reliability-pillar/plan-for-disaster-recovery-dr.html) falling under the 'Reliability' Pillar.
 This is a core component of any AWS architected design so should be well understood.

  > Your resiliency strategy should also include Disaster Recovery (DR) objectives based on strategies to recover your workload in case of a disaster event.